Fuzzy Topology, Quantization and Gauge Invariance: Introduction

-Here we exploit the alternative approach to the microscopic space-time structure based on the modification of space topological properties.
-Some time ago it was shown that Posets and the fuzzy ordered sets (Fosets) can be used for the construction of fuzzy topology (FT), basing on which the consistent novel geometry with fuzzy features was formulated \cite {Zee,Dod}.
-In our previous papers it was shown that in its framework the quantization procedure by itself can be defined as the transition from the classical phase space to fuzzy one.
-Therefore, the quantum properties of particles and fields can be deduced directly from the geometry of phase space induced by underlying FT and don't need to be postulated separately of it \cite {May2,Vax}.
-In particular, the space coordinate uncertainty is the consequence of fuzzy properties of such space geometry.
-As the example, the quantization of massive particles was considered; it was shown that the geometry equipped with FT induces the particle's dynamics which is equivalent to the state evolution in quantum mechanics (QM) \cite {May2,Vax}.
-Yet in these calculations some phenomenological assumptions were used, here the new and simple formalism which permits to drop them will be described.
-It will be argued also that the interactions on such fuzzy manifold should possess the local gauge invariance and under simple assumptions would correspond to Yang-Mills theory \cite {Vax}.
-Note that the fuzzy structures were used earlier for the development of QM axiomatic in operator algebra setting, yet in such formalism the quantum dynamics is always postulated, no attempts to derive it were published \cite {Pyk}.
+Meanwhile, the similar coordinate fuzziness exists for the manifolds equipped with dedicated FT \cite {Dod,Zee}.
+Earlier, it was argued that in its framework the quantization procedure itself can be defined as the transition from the classical phase space to fuzzy one \cite {May2,Vax}.
+Therefore, in such approach the quantum properties of particles and fields are deduced directly from the geometry of phase space induced by underlying FT and don't need to be postulated separately of it.
+In particular, in such formalism the system evolution can be described as the geometrodynamics which is equivalent to quantum dynamics \cite {May2,Vax}; as the example, the dynamics of massive particles will be considered.
+Previously, some phenomenological assumptions were used by the author for its derivation, here the simple formalism which permits to avoid them is described, its main features can be found in \cite {May3}.
+It was argued also that the particle interactions on such fuzzy manifold possess the local gauge invariance \cite {Vax}.

+Note that the fuzzy structures were used earlier for the development of QM axiomatic in operator algebra setting \cite {Pyk}, yet in such formalism the quantum dynamics is always postulated, no attempts to derive it were published.
+The important example, illustrating the connection between fuzzy structures and quantum dynamics described in \cite {Ali}.